mabur/carma/docs/multi_dimensional_array_algorithms.md

 ## Multi Dimensional Array Macros

-The range loop macros can also be used for multi demensional arrays, since they are ranges.
+The general range macros can also be used for multi demensional arrays, since they are ranges.
-But Carma also provides some loop macros that only works for multi dimensional arrays:
+But Carma also provides some macros that only works for multi dimensional arrays:

 - `FOR_X(x, array)` can be used instead of a normal for-loop to let `x` loop from `0` to `array.width - 1`.